 What can I do with elderflower cordial aside from just drinking it diluted in water?

 So many things!
 Instead of water, why not dilute in prosecco, add some to a G&T, or mix with gin, a splash of apple juice and topped up with soda water to your liking.
 You could also use it as an alternative to St Germain elderflower liqueur in cocktail recipes.
 Aside from drinks, you can use it to make these lovely little Lemon & Elderflower Fairy Cakes or even drizzle it over pancakes.
-I like to mix with soda or juice and freeze into ice lolly moulds for a refreshing summer treat on a hot day.
+I like to mix with soda or juice and freeze into ice lolly moulds for a refreshing summer treat on a hot day, or pour a little over fresh strawberries instead of sugar.

 I hope that this post answers some of your questions, and if you have any more then don’t hesitate to pop them into the comments, use this contact form, or reach out to me on Instagram @plotandlane, and I’ll try to answer and update this post as well.